 Faces of Childhood

-In this 30-minute special, we’ll follow the stories of three children forever changed by SLUCare pediatric plastic and reconstructive surgeon Dr. Alex Lin.
+In this 30-minute special, we follow the stories of three children forever changed by SLUCare plastic surgeon Dr. Alexander Lin.

-Watch as Dr. Lin uses the power of 3D printing to rebuild a child’s skull after an accident.
+Watch as Dr. Lin uses the power of 3D printing to rebuild a child’s face after an accident by moving the bones around her eyes and forehead.
 See how he expands a fused skull to allow a young boy’s brain room to grow, and repairs a teenager’s jaw as the final step in a series of cleft palate surgeries.

 the Science of Healing: Medical Mission